thoughtbot/superglue/docs/requests.md

 ## Differences from UJS

-Superglue UJS selectively exposes options of `visit` and `remote` as data attribute and is architected for forms and links.
 The `visit` and `remote` thunks are functions that return promises, allowing for greater flexibility.
+Superglue UJS selectively exposes options of `visit` and `remote` for easy dev exp when using with forms and links.

+!!! hint
+    Unlike `remote`, `data-sg-remote` does not derive the `pageKey`.
+Instead it saves or grafts all page responses to current page.